sfbuysse/SW_IT_PopDiffPlasticity/02_Analysis.md

 # for some ease of viewing
 ByTrt_Pop_21 <- data.frame(t(ByTrt_Pop_21))
-colnames(ByTrt_Pop_21) <- c("Belm_C", "Belm_CF", "Belm_F", "Roda_C", "Roda_CF", "Roda_F")
+colnames(ByTrt_Pop_21) <- c("Belm_C", "Belm_F", "Roda_C", "Roda_F")

 # save this to keep means
 write.csv(ByTrt_Pop_21,"data/PopMeansByTreatment_2021.csv", row.names = TRUE )
 ```
 ## Two Treatment Anovas

 This experiment included a Current/Future treatment where plants were in the current treatment before vernalization and the future treatment after vernalization to see if early heat and drought was important.
-We are not analyzing this third treatment here.
+We are not analyzing this third treatment here and it was removed during the data cleaning step (commented out code here).

 The initial model is was follows:
 trait ~ Treatment * Population + (1|Population:Line) + (1|Soil.Mix.Batch.Number.x)